rkejriw/cse15l-lab-reports/LabReport3.md

 ## find -iname

 The command-line option `find -iname` is used to search for files and directories with a specifc name but unlike `find -name`, `find -iname` is **not** case sensitive.
-This is useful becuase we don't have to always keep in mind about lower casing or upper casing while giving in the command.
+This is useful because we don't have to always keep in mind about lower casing or upper casing while giving in the command.

 website citation: [Link](https://www.redhat.com/sysadmin/linux-find-command)